Jeremy Pena Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.77 team ERA that ranks sixth among all MLB pitching staffs.
+- The Guardians' 3.77 team ERA ranks seventh among all league pitching staffs.

-- Allen (3-2) takes the mound for the Guardians in his ninth start of the season.
-He's put together a 2.76 ERA in 45 2/3 innings pitched, with 47 strikeouts.
+- The Guardians will send McKenzie (0-0) to the mound to make his second start of the season.

-- The left-hander's most recent time out came on Saturday against the Minnesota Twins, when he went six innings, surrendering two earned runs while giving up seven hits.
+- The right-hander last pitched on Sunday against the Minnesota Twins, when he went five scoreless innings while giving up one hit.

-- In eight games this season, the 24-year-old has a 2.76 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.